-Like her husband, Teresa Parson has a strong commitment to education.
+Like her husband, First Lady Parson has a strong commitment to education.
 She and Governor Parson work with at-risk high schoolers as co-chairs of the Board of Directors for Jobs for America’s Graduates-Missouri, Inc. (JAG-Missouri).
 Together they highlight the importance of education to the next generation of leaders, as well as financial literacy and money management.
-She is also a dedicated advocate for special needs children, making Missourians more aware of the role these children can play in society when given the opportunities.
+The First Lady is also a dedicated advocate for special needs children, making Missourians more aware of the role these children can play in society when given the opportunities.

-The First Lady, responding to a request from the Big Brothers Big Sisters organization, worked with Second Lady Claudia Kehoe to reinstate the Missouri Mentorship Initiative, allowing 300 Missouri state employees to mentor students.
+During her first year as First Lady, she responded to a request from the Big Brothers Big Sisters organization, working with Second Lady Claudia Kehoe to reinstate the Missouri Mentorship Initiative, allowing 300 Missouri state employees to mentor students.

 As First Lady, Teresa has made the Governor’s Mansion, which she calls the People’s House, more accessible to the public through a variety of events and special occasions.

 First Lady Parson is the proud mother of two children and six grandchildren.
 When in her hometown of Bolivar, where she grew up on a cattle farm with her three brothers, the First Lady spends time with her lifelong friends and worships as a member at the First Baptist Church.